tc39/proposal-array-from-async/README.md

 `value |> await |> one` to simulate `one(await value)`, etc.

 ### Hack pipes favor more-common use cases
-Both Hack pipes and F? pipes put a **syntax tax** on different cases.
+Both Hack pipes and F# pipes put a **syntax tax** on different cases.
 Hack pipes put a syntax tax only on unary functions.
-F? pipes put a syntax tax on everything besides unary functions.
+F# pipes put a syntax tax on everything besides unary functions.

 The case of “unary function” is in general be **less common** than “**everything besides** unary functions”,